Willgunter/Discord-Clone/README.md

 like it could be just a button where it Deletes it from the collection and it refreshes the page? would it really be that hard? would Update / edit button be hypothetically that easy as well?
 I could put something about CRUD it in my resume... (would it really be that good though?)

 - ideas for server names:

+    - server1
-    - skewl or something???
+        - Skewl or something???
 (I hate skewl)
             - updates on whether hell is frozen over or not???

+    - server2
-    - gym or something?
+        - Gym or something?

+    - server3
         - Some sort of boys only / no girls allowed club

 ## Timeline

 - 8/10/2023